wise4rmgod/Camelo/README.md

 # Camelo
-A Social media sample app
+A Social media sample app that is built using Playdelivery

 # Tools & Architectures
 - Mvvm